sebastiangreger/kirby3-commentions/README.md

 The plugin provides a minimalistic comment system.
 Comments can be sent through a form on the page or as a [Webmention](https://indieweb.org/webmention).
 Incoming webmentions are stored in a queue and processed asynchronously.
 All incoming comments and webmentions are stored in an inbox, pending admin approval.
 Approved comments are stored in the page's content file as a YAML structure and can be edited from within the Panel.

-NB.
+For details about the approach and philosophy of this plugin, visit https://sebastiangreger.net/2019/05/sendmention-commention-webmentions-for-kirby-3

+*NB.
 The plugin only covers incoming webmentions (notifications from other websites who link to a page).
-Sending webmentions to URLs linked in content requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions).
+Sending webmentions to URLs linked in content requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions).*

 ## Installation